Himalaya-Library/Himalaya/README.md

 #include "HierarchyCalculator.hpp"
 ```

 in the C++ file.
-The DR'-bar parameters which define the MSSM
+The MSSM DR'-bar parameters must be stored in a
-parameter must be stored in a `Parameters` object.
-Here, an example
+`Parameters` object.
+Here, an example for the SPS1a benchmark point
-for the SPS1a benchmark point is given:
+is given:

 ```cpp
 himalaya::Parameters pars;           // DR'-bar parameters struct